Not A Fan Of Unflavoured Supplements?

 When researching supplements – whatever their function or purpose – there are many things to consider before flavour.
 You need to know they’re safe, that they won’t exacerbate any pre-existing medical conditions, that they’ll do what you want them to do and that you have full knowledge of any side effects.

-For weightlifters, the most popular supplements – your BCAAs and creatine, along with the obvious protein – are popular for a reason: because they work.
+For weightlifters, the most popular supplements are your BCAAs and creatine, along with the obvious protein and they are popular for a reason: because they work.
 Because of that, it’s no secret that they’re worth adding to your nutritional plan if it means that you’ll improve in the gym and build muscle and strength in the process.
 Far be it from you to wonder how to take them and how they’ll taste, right?

 Can you mix your whey with hot food and drinks?